alexanderczigler/instagrannar-api/README.md

 ### What is this repository for? ###

-This is a restful API written to serve the web application.
+This is a restful API written to serve the web and mobile applications.
 It is responsible for communicating with the Instagram API and deliver curated data to user's web browsers on demand.

 ### How do I get set up? ###